Web Penetration Testing with Acunetix

-Unfortunately, manual web application penetration testing only provides organizations with ‘point in time’ security assessment.
-Manual penetration tests are also time consuming, expensive and do not provide a scalable approach to discover critical vulnerabilities such as SQL Injection, Cross-site Scripting (XSS), Local File Inclusion (LFI) and Remote File Inclusion (RFI) – especially when changes to web applications’ source code are made on the daily.
+One of the ways most organizations try to keep up with the onslaught of cybersecurity vulnerabilities is through regular penetration testing (pen testing).
+Penetration testing is a process in which a skilled penetration tester conducts a series of tests to analyze the attack surface of one or more web applications.
+Unfortunately, manual web application penetration testing only provides organizations with point-in-time security assessment.
+Manual penetration tests are also time consuming, expensive, and do not provide a scalable approach to discover critical vulnerabilities such as SQL Injection, Cross-site Scripting (XSS), Local File Inclusion (LFI), and Remote File Inclusion (RFI) – especially when changes to web application source code are made daily.

-Integrate with other penetration testing solutions and WAFs
+Integrate with Other Penetration Testing Solutions and WAFs

-Acunetix can also instantly generate a wide variety of technical and regulatory and compliance reports such as PCI DSS, HIPAA, OWASP Top 10 and several others.
-Additionally, Acunetix allows development teams to stop pouring through PDF and HTML reports with out of the box issue trackers such as Atlassian JIRA, GitHub and Microsoft Team Foundation Server (TFS).
+Integrations with third-party penetration testing software like PortSwigger Burp Suite and leading web application firewalls (WAFs) make it easy to move between automatic and manual penetration testing for advanced users who need it.
+Acunetix can also instantly generate a wide variety of technical and regulatory and compliance reports such as PCI DSS, HIPAA, OWASP Top 10, and several others.
+Additionally, Acunetix allows development teams to stop digging through PDF and HTML reports with out-of-the-box issue tracker integration for Atlassian Jira, GitHub, GitLab, Bugzilla, Mantis, and Microsoft Team Foundation Server (TFS).